sts10/tidy/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Run: `cargo install --git https://github.com/sts10/tidy --branch main`

-## What is this "brute force line" warning?

-If the shortest word on a word list is shorter than log26(word_list_length), there's a possibility that users generate a passphrase that has a lower entropy through brute-forcing.

-As an example, let's say we had a 10,000-word list that contained the one-character word "a" on it.
-Given that it's 10,000 words, we'd expect each word to add an additional ~13.28 bits of entropy.
-That would mean a three-word passphrase would give users 39.86 bits of entropy.
-However!
-If a user happened to get "a-a-a" as their passphrase, a brute force method shows that entropy to be only 14.10 bits (4.7 * 3 words).
-Thus we can say that it falls below the "brute force line", a phrase I made up.

-If you want Tidy to refuse to generate lists that fall _below_ this line, pass in the `-B`/`--brute` flag.
-If you just want to know if a given generated list falls above or below this line, use the `-A`/`--attributes` flag.

 ## What are prefix words (aka prefix codes)?